awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 `StorageEncrypted`  <a name="cfn-rds-dbcluster-storageencrypted"></a>
 Indicates whether the DB cluster is encrypted\.
+If you specify the `KmsKeyId` property, then you must enable encryption\.
 If you specify the `SnapshotIdentifier` or `SourceDBClusterIdentifier` property, don't specify this property\.
-The value is inherited from the snapshot or source DB instance\.
+The value is inherited from the snapshot or source DB cluster, and if the DB cluster is encrypted, the specified `KmsKeyId` property is used\.
-If you specify the `KmsKeyId` property, then you must enable encryption\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)